rayanwaked/boston/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do:

 * Access OpenAI LLMs through Siri
 * Chat in-app and view message history